 If you’re leaning towards meeting kickoff or employee bonding type of events, you can find a coffee tasting experiences for you team and will work with you to plan the perfect event for your group.
 Click here for more information.

 No matter what type of event you choose, your employees will feel appreciated by you and will enjoy a chance to decompress and have some fun with their colleagues.
 Remember, employees who feel valued will stay longer and work harder.

 Events can offer leverage for more than just you employees.

 Because clients are part of your success too, don’t forget about them when thinking about fun events!
 It will pay off because they will always remember an experience over a product.

 Market research company AYTM conducted a customer appreciation survey and found that 91% of respondents said that they are more likely to do business with companies that show appreciation to their clients.
 However, if you search for ‘client appreciation gifts’ on the internet, you’ll get an onslaught of ads for cards, snack boxes or food baskets.

 I'm sure you can agree, that any successful relationship, professional or otherwise, is built on trust.
 Spending a morning or afternoon with your clients learning, growing, and having fun together is a great way to establish that kind of trust.
 Hosting them for a coffee tasting experience is the perfect way to thank them for being your client and a great conversation starter for future meetings and events.

-Now that you're ready to help your employees and your clients feel valued to build a successful future for your company, Contact us to inquire about hosting your next event!
+Now that you have the tools to help your employees and your clients feel valued, it's time to build a successful future for your company by investing in human capital.
+Contact us to inquire about hosting your next event!